getgauge/docs.gauge.org/howto/ci_cd/gocd.rst

    user account with which the Go agent executes.
 Refer :ref:`default install location of Gauge and its plugins <installation-faq>`.

--  Alternately, you can set :ref:`custom location for plugins <custom-plugin-installation>` so that its accessible to Go agent running as a different user.
+-  Alternately, you can set :ref:`custom location for plugins <custom-plugin-installation>` so that it is accessible to Go agent running as a different user.

 Create execution task
 ---------------------